 - Once we have received all of your documents and enrollment fee payments, your COE application will be submitted to the Immigration Bureau.
 It usually takes about six weeks from time of application until the COE gets issued by the Immigration Bureau and reaches you.
 Once you receive the COE, please go the Japanese Embassy/Consulate and apply for your student visa right away.
 If there is delay in applying for your student visa, you may not be able to come to APU in time for the enrollment period.

 Traveling to Japan

 - When should I travel to Japan/APU?

 - APU will advise you on the dates that you should arrive on campus.
-Arrival assistance is available for those who arrive on the dates specified by the university before the semester begins.
-You should not arrive on campus earlier than the specified dates as there will be no available rooms in the dormitory, and you have to look on your own for accommodation.
+Arrival Assistance is available for those who arrive on the dates specified by the university before the semester begins.
+You should not arrive on campus earlier than the specified dates as there will be no available rooms in the dormitory, and you will have to look on your own for accommodation.

 - What airport in Japan should I fly in to?